Trenton, Nova Scotia: Trenton Steeltown Centennial Park

-A beautiful park located on the north-east edge of Trenton is a popular site attraction for the locals of the Trenton community, as well as the visitors who are passing by.
-The Centennial Park offers a variety of walking trails within the 560 acre environment therefore, making the park the largest public green space in Pictou County, it is a great way to interact with the locals and engage in a healthy lifestyle.
+A park located on the north-east edge of Trenton, the Trenton Steeltown Centennial Park is a popular site attraction.
+The Centennial Park offers a variety of walking trails within the 560 acre environment therefore, making the park the largest public green space in Pictou County.
 Trenton Park offers other attractions including an outdoor swimming pool, amphitheater, and summer time canteen for refreshments.
-Out of the many walking locations that are offered a highly popular trial located in the middle of the park overlooks beautiful diverse ponds which is now part of the Trans Canada trail.
-It is extremely important for the Town of Trenton to focus on the continued development and maintenance of this valuable asset which will aid in the growth of the entire community.
 A picnic area located in Trenton park provides visitors a space to stop and enjoy food while enjoying the landscape.

 Trenton Airport

 The airport is located at 174 Duke Street.
 The airport offers accommodations year round and is open to public transportation upon request.
-Since the opening of Trenton Airport a variety of recognizable people have used the facility which include: Queen Elizabeth and Prince Philip, Prince Charles and Camilla, Duchess of Cornwall, Babe Ruth, Bill Clinton, along with numerous Canadian Prime Ministers and politicians.
+Since the opening of Trenton Airport a variety of recognizable people have used the facility which include: Queen Elizabeth and Prince Philip, Prince Charles and Camilla, Duchess of Cornwall, Babe Ruth, Bill Clinton, along with numerous Canadian prime ministers and politicians.

 Education

 Trenton has two public schools.
 Trenton Elementary School is located at 1 Sixth Street, offering grades primary through four.
 Trenton Middle School is located at 6 Dickie Street and occupying grades five through eight.
 Recently, the Chignecto-Central Regional School Board received approval from the province to add an additional pre-primary site for Trenton Elementary School.
 This allows the children of Trenton to benefit from the program, with more educational opportunities.